Magnetism in Gemstones

 These Brown Tourmalines are Diamagnetic

-Dark green Chrome Tourmalines and Verdelite Tourmalines can sometimes look alike (see comparison below left).
+Dark green Chrome Tourmalines and Verdelite Tourmalines colored by iron can sometimes look alike (see comparison below left).
 Chrome Tourmalines with light green colors due to lower concentrations of vanadium and chromium can look identical to pale green Tourmalines colored by iron (see the oval and rectangle gems below right).
 Fortunately, we can use magnetic response to easily separate these 2 Tourmaline species whether they are light green or dark green.

 Chrome Tourmalines (Dravite species) of any color intensity usually show an Inert (Diamagnetic) response, or in some cases very weak attraction.
 Only 2 of 11 Chrome Tourmalines tested in our study showed slight magnetic attraction.
 In contrast, green Elbaite Tourmalines of any color intensity caused by iron (Fe2+) show significant magnetic attraction, either via the Direct Method or Floatation Method.